 2. Acupuncture

 Acupuncture is an old-school, traditional Chinese treatment method for back pain.
-It involves inserting tiny, thin needles into the special points in your body to treat different sources of pain.
+It involves inserting tiny, thin needles into the unique points in your body to treat different sources of pain.
 It is also effective for chronic or mild back pain as well.

 3. Weight Loss